nargesbh/Video-text-retrieval-tool/README.md

 - `microsoft/xclip-base-patch16`
 - `microsoft/xclip-large-patch14`

-The distinctions among these variants lie in their architectures, the number of patches used, and the training data employed.
+The distinctions among these variants lie in their architectures (the number of patches used).

 ### Understanding Xclip Model and Patching

 The Xclip model employs a technique called patching, which divides an input image into a grid of smaller rectangular regions or patches.
-Visual features are then extracted from each patch using a convolutional neural network (CNN).
+Visual features are then extracted from each patch using a convolutional neural network.
 These visual features are combined with textual features extracted from the input text, resulting in a unified representation.
 In the context of the Xclip model, "patches" refer to the spatial regions of the input image that the CNN model uses for feature extraction.

 #### Variant Specifics:
 - `microsoft/xclip-base-patch32` and `microsoft/xclip-base-patch16` have a base architecture with 32 and 16 patches, respectively, which contributes to their unique capabilities.